alihusnain4190/fe-memory/README.md

           of firebase authentication like sign in with Google,Facebook and phone Number

 # about
    This is a MVP (minimum viable product). interacts with a RESTful API which uses a PostgreSQL database.
-Built using create-react-app, React hooks, React image      file resizer and Firebase Authentication.
+Built using create-react-app, React hooks, React image      file resizer,Firebase Authentication and for image storage i use S3 Bucket.

 A hosted version can be found here: https://family-memory.netlify.app/